 Anna Wiktorowska, Country Director, Iraq

-She worked as a manager and consultant for numerous democracy organizations and development institutions that include the United Nations Development Programme, USAID, the Organization for Security and Co-operation in Europe and Council of Europe in countries such as Bosnia and Herzegovina, Kosovo, Nigeria, Poland, Timor-Leste and Ukraine.
-She also served as IFES’ deputy chief of party in Azerbaijan and Lebanon and chief of party in Jordan.
+She worked as a manager and consultant for numerous democracy organizations and development institutions that include the United Nations Development Programme, USAID, the Organization for Security and Co-operation in Europe and Council of Europe, in countries such as Bosnia and Herzegovina, Kosovo, Nigeria, Poland, Timor-Leste and Ukraine.
+She also served as IFES’ deputy country director in Azerbaijan and Lebanon, and country director in Jordan.